aaron-grau/curic/javascript/projects/mail/README.md

 ## Phase II: Displaying Messages
 Let's make something more interesting happen when the route changes.
-We could do all the logic of creating DOM Nodes for each route  in the router like we are now, but it's better to separate each separate "view" into it's own module(JS file) that will be responsible for returning a DOM Node.
+We could do all the logic of creating DOM Nodes for each route in the router itself like we are now, but it's better to separate each separate "view" into it's own module(JS file) that will be responsible for returning a DOM Node.
 We conventionally call these modules components.

 ### Routing to Components
 #### `Inbox.js`
 * Create an `Inbox.js` file that will export our `Inbox` component
-  * The `Inbox` component will be a Javascript object
+  * The `Inbox` component will be a JavaScript object
   * Create a property on the object called `render` which will be a function that returns a DOM Node
     * Create a container `<ul>` DOM Node using `document.createElement`